awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-encryption-with-public-key.rst

 The following example uses the
 `PKey <http://ruby-doc.org/stdlib-2.0.0/libdoc/openssl/rdoc/OpenSSL/PKey.html>`_
-class to encrypt an item with a publi key and the :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_object-instance_method>` method to add the item :code-ruby:`my_item` to the bucket :code-ruby:`my_bucket` in the :code:`us-west-2` region.
+class to encrypt an item with a public key and the :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_object-instance_method>` method to add the item :code-ruby:`my_item` to the bucket :code-ruby:`my_bucket` in the :code:`us-west-2` region.